vnguyendon/gw-config-apis/data/bot/readme.md

 ## 3. Showing choices to the user

-To show command choices to the user, we need to use `Command`:
+To show command choices to the user, we need to use `Commands`:
-* It store an array of choices that the user can select
+* It stores an array of choices that the user can select
 * An `Id` will need to be defined for each choice
 * `CommandLabel` defines the content of these commands